newmediacorp/lemp-stack/README.md

 ```
 $ docker run --restart=always -d -p 80:80 -v /var/run/docker.sock:/tmp/docker.sock:ro jwilder/nginx-proxy
 ```

+### 3. Modify docker-compose.yml
+Replace the <project-name> placeholder in docker-compose.yml with your actual project name.
+Replace the <mysql-host-port> placeholder in docker-compose.yml with the port you'd want mysql to be accessible on your host.
 ## Running the project
 Add your project files in the root directory and run `docker-compose up -d`.
 Access the project at `http://<project-name>.local` URL.